 The I-94 travel record also indicates when you entered and left the United States in the past.
 This record can be essential to prove you entered the country lawfully and did not overstay your visa.
 You may also need this information for specific government agency processes, such as applying for a driver’s license.

-- You are re-entering using an automatic visa revalidation as a visa-holder temporarily visiting Mexico, Canada, or the Caribbean, or
+You are re-entering using an automatic visa revalidation as a visa-holder temporarily visiting Mexico, Canada, or the Caribbean

-Suppose you receive the form electronically as an air or sea traveler.
-In that case, you will likely receive printed instructions about accessing it.
+If you receive the form electronically as an air or sea traveler, you will likely receive printed instructions about how to access it.
 You can also easily view your record online or download and print out a copy through CBP’s official website.

 If you arrive by land, you will likely receive a paper version.
 It will be a small white card attached to a visitor’s passport.
 Make sure to give this paper I-94 to the officer when leaving the United States.
 This form will track your departure and show you did not overstay your visa.